oayanda/Hosting-a-Secure-Static-Website-Setup-on-Amazon-Cloud-using-Cloudfront-S3-Route53-ACM-for-SSL/static-website.md

-# Static Website Setup on Amazon Cloud using Cloudfront S3 Route53 ACM for SSL
+# Hosting a Secure Static Website Setup on Amazon Cloud using Cloudfront S3 Route53 ACM for SSL

 In this post, you will learn how to: